bdeboe/isc-datafest/TUTORIAL.md

 CALL bdb_sql.TableSize('taxi.col');
 ```

-That ratio should be about the inverse of the load time difference, so that's 1:1 in this row/columnar bake-off :smile:.
+That ratio should be about the inverse of the load time difference, so that's 1:1 in this row/columnar bake-off :wink:.

 #### Running a few queries